 The common word here is DAIRY and Lactose is the ‘Milk Sugar’.
 I am referring to milk from cows, sheep, goats, buffalo, camels, mares, and other mammals.
 It also includes butter, cream, buttermilk, yogurt, quark and other products made from their milk.
 Lactose is present in all of these foods.

-Man has been consuming Dairy for hundreds of years and in the last century alone, industrialisation from the start of the early 1900’s has changed a lot of things for all of us, most importantly the nature of the foods we consume.
+Man has been consuming Dairy for hundreds of years and in the last century alone, industrialization from the start of the early 1900’s has changed a lot of things for all of us, most importantly the nature of the foods we consume.
 This period roughly is the beginning of Lactose Intolerance.
 In the last 20 years, the Internet has quadrupled our knowledge and awareness of many subjects including that on Lactose Intolerance.
-In the medical world however, it is a less known subject.
+In the medical world, however, it is a less known subject.

 Firstly, let me break down ‘ Milk’ into its basic components:

 Stay with me until the end to see how we have been stripped off from the goodness of milk and are drinking ‘dead‘ milk due to the mass production of Dairy.

 How do you find out if you are lactose intolerant?

 It is very difficult to identify Lactose Intolerance ourself, one could spend years trying to figure out if we are sensitive to Lactose.
 The symptoms related to this vary from person to person, that it becomes virtually impossible to put your finger on it.
 However, your symptoms can be persistent and could get worse as time progresses.

 A much easier way to find out if you are Lactose Intolerant is the ‘IgG Food Intolerance Test’.
 It’s a blood test that can reveal not only dairy but also other fo